samielsabri/samielsabri.github.io/projects/nose_typology.md

 **Phonosemantics · Linguistic Typology · April 2024**
 `R` · `Logistic Regression` · `Permutation Testing` · `Leaflet`

 Does the word for "nose" tend to *sound* nasal across languages — or is that just a coincidence of English?
 A cross-linguistic analysis of 242 languages across 40 families using logistic regression and permutation testing.
+This personal project was not part of any contract or academic exercise, but purely to satisfy a question I have had since I was a child.

 *Links: [↗ GitHub](https://github.com/samielsabri/phonosemantic_typology_analysis) · [↗ Live Shiny app](https://samielsabri.shinyapps.io/nose_typology_app/)*